 Demonstration participants were more likely to qualify for low FSP benefits.
 In every state except Florida, demonstration participants could be compared directly with nondemonstration participants in the same county.
 In Florida, such comparisons were less informative since all the people who applied after the demonstration began were demonstration participants.
-In each of those five states, the proportion of demonstration households eligible to receive a \$10 benefit was substantially higher than the proportion among nondemonstration households (Figure III.13).16 At most demonstration sites, about 40 percent or more of demonstration participants received a \$10 benefit.
-When aggregating across all five demonstrations, over half of demonstration participants received a \$10 benefit.
-When aggregating across all five demonstrations, over half of demonstration participants (Figure III.14).
+In each of those five states, the proportion of demonstration households eligible to receive a \$10 benefit was substantially higher than the proportion among nondemonstration households (Figure III.13).
+At most demonstration sites, about 40 percent or more of demonstration participants received a \$10 benefit, while only about 20 percent of nondemonstrations, over half of demonstration participants received a \$10 benefit.
+When aggregating across all five demonstrations, over half of demonstration participants received a \$10 benefit, compared with only about 20 percent of nondemonstration participants received a \$10 benefit.